scp756-221/term-project-interactive-tomato/README.md

 ### Prometheus
 We use Prometheus to collect and store metrics of microservers deployed on cluster.

-### More
-TODO

 ## Microservices
 These microservices implement the functionalities of our application using Flask.
 Each of these services exposes some number of REST APIs for inter-service data exchange as well as the basis of user interaction.

 ### DB Service
-A wrapper of DynamoDB as REST APIs, other microservices call these APIs to interact with the database in an easier and more consistent manner.
+`db/` A wrapper of DynamoDB as REST APIs, other microservices call these APIs to interact with the database in an easier and more consistent manner.

 ### User Service
-This service provides common functionalities of managing user accounts.
+`s1`: This service provides common functionalities of managing user accounts.

 ### Music Service
-This is a service used for adding and updating metadata of songs while also offering search capabilities.
+`s2`: This is a service used for adding and updating metadata of songs while also offering search capabilities.

 ### Artist Service
-This service works as an example of introducing a new service to the existing application, enabling maintainers to manage artist/band information.
+`s3`: This service works as an example of introducing a new service to the existing application, enabling maintainers to manage artist/band information.

 ## Local/CI Deployment and Testing Using Docker
 Each of the microservice has been containerized (see `Dockerfile` under each folder).